 San Bernardino Community College District (SBCCD) creates value in many ways.
 The district plays a key role in helping students increase their employability and achieve their individual potential.
-It provides students with the skills they need to have a fulfilling and prosperous career.
+It provides students with the skills they need to have fulfilling and prosperous careers.
 Further, it supplies an environment for students to meet new people, increase their self-confidence, and promote their overall health and well-being.

-The value of SBCCD influences both the lives of students and also the regional economy.
+The value of SBCCD influences both the lives of students and the regional economy.
 The district serves a range of industries in the SBCCD Service Area, supports local businesses, and benefits society as a whole in California from an expanded economy and improved quality of life.
 The benefits created by SBCCD even extend to the state and local government through increased tax revenues and public sector savings.

-The purpose of this study is to investigate the economic impacts created by SBCCD on the business community and the benefits that the district generates in return for the investments made by its key stakeholder groups-students, taxpayers, and society.
-The region the district serves is defined as San Bernardino and Riverside counties.
+This study investigates the economic impacts created by SBCCD on the business community and the benefits that the district generates in return for the investments made by its key stakeholder groups-students, taxpayers, and society.
+The region the district serves is defined as the SBCCD

+Service Area and consists of San Bernardino and Riverside Counties.
 The following two analyses are presented: